-Throughout the past few months, I’ve felt a seed of resentment brewing as I hear people talk about what they perceive to be the light at the end of the tunnel: the day kids can get vaccinated.
+Throughout the past few months, I’ve felt a seed of resentment brewing as I hear people talk about the light at the end of the tunnel: the day kids can get vaccinated.

 As the mom of a 22-month-old son, I feel left out of the conversation about COVID-19 and kids, and, as more children wind up in the hospital, increasingly helpless when it comes to keeping my son safe.